 You might not think this sounds very confusing because you probably live in the state where you sell firearms.
 Payment processors, however, often serve national and international clients.
 Many of them find it too intimidating to become gun-friendly credit card processors.

 Laws become even more complicated when you consider how quickly they can change.
-In most places, it only takes one legislative session for the state to change its law.
+In most places, the state only takes one legislative session to change its direction.
 It probably won’t happen, but Alaska could choose to require handgun permits by the end of the year.
 The possibility, however small, looks too risky to most payment processors.

 What happens when a payment processor gives you a firearms merchant account, and you accidentally don’t follow state and federal laws?
-Are merchant service providers legally responsible when a business doesn’t have a federal firearms license (FFL) from the Bureau of Alcohol, Tobacco, Firearm, and Explosives (ATF)?
+Our merchant service providers are legally responsible when a business doesn’t have a federal firearms license (FFL) from the Bureau of Alcohol, Tobacco, Firearm, and Explosives (ATF)?